knoebber/ex_tree_sitter_highlight/README.md

 ## Why not [makeup](https://github.com/elixir-makeup/makeup)?

-The main advantage is that adding language support is much easier since many tree sitter grammars have already been written.
-Tree sitter can also handle language injections, e.g. it can highlight heex code inside of an elixir string.
+The main advantage is that adding language support is much easier since many Tree-sitter grammars have already been written.
+Tree-sitter can also handle language injections, e.g. it can highlight heex code inside of an elixir string.

 ## Installation